-From the ATS main screen:
+To configure the controller from the ATS main screens:

 - 1. Press <Ctrl>+F1 to configure the controller. - 2.
 Press Y to confirm the prompt to configure the controller.
 You are then prompted by a short series of Controller Configuration options.
 Refer to the ATS Reference Guide provided with your ACL controller for complete instructions on configuring the controller.